 1. What is Aethusa Cynapium used for?

-It is primarily used to manage milk intolerance, acute digestive issues such as vomiting and abdominal pain, and nervous restlessness or spasms during teething in children.
+It is primarily used for milk intolerance, acute digestive complaints like vomiting and abdominal pain, and nervous restlessness or spasms during teething in children.

 2. What are the benefits of taking Aethusa Cynapium?

-It helps soothe the digestive tract, improves milk assimilation, and alleviates the physical weakness and mental irritability associated with severe digestive disorders.
+It helps calm the digestive tract, supports better tolerance of milk, and eases both the physical weakness and the mental irritability that often go along with severe digestive upset.

 3. Is Aethusa Cynapium suitable for infants?